 29. Yarn Braids with Bright Colors

-For those born to stand out from the crowd, what better way to do this than with brightly colored hair?
-Yarn braids are one of the most popular ways to achieve this, and are a type of extension that can be braided into the pattern of your choosing.
+What better way to do this for those born to stand out from the crowd than with brightly colored hair?
+Yarn braids are one of the most popular braids for kids and are a type of extension that can be braided into your chosen pattern.
 They come in a range of colors and are extremely versatile.
 Choose a single color, or go bold by combining multiple for a look that will turn heads.

 30. Braids with Bows and Beads

-Hair accessories can help your little one express herself and create a braided look that is unique and reflects her personality.
+Hair accessories can help your kid express herself and create a braided look that is unique and reflects her personality.
 Bows and beads are two accessories that are easy to add to the hair and will give it a temporary pop of color.
 They can be added to various braided looks, from box braids to Dutch braids.
-The look will complement all hair textures and lengths.
+The look will complement all hair textures and hair types.

 Are braids good for kids hair?